thirdweb-dev/go-sdk/docs/erc721_signature_minting.md

 signedPayload: the payload to verify

-returns: true if the payload is valid\, otherwise false\.
+returns: true if the payload is valid, otherwise false\.

 #### Example